mlnrt/himalayan-database-neo4j-import-tool/docs/NEO4J_DATABASE.md

 * Node labels use CamelCase (e.g. `Expedition`)
 * Relationships use uppercase with underscores (e.g. `HIRED`, `ON_PEAK`)
 * Nodes and Relationship properties use camelCase (e.g. `expeditionId`)

+For the full list of nodes and relationship properties, please [read this documentation](./SCHEMA.md).
 ## Graph Model Design Considerations
 ### Nodes vs Node Properties
 There can be two ways of representing in a Graph database an information like the country of the expedition members: